simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `left` returns to the previous screen, `up`/`down`/`page up`/`page down`/`home`/`end` move up and down through lists.
 Vi-style `h`/`j`/`k`/`l` movement keys are also supported.
+A tip: movement speed is limited by your keyboard repeat rate, to move faster you may want to adjust that.
+(On a mac, the Karabiner app is one way to do that).

 `/` lets you set or change the [filter query](/hledger.html#queries), which limits the data shown on most screens (in addition to the quick